CBS Thursday Night Movie: The 1970–71 season: The rise of the made-for-TV movie

 With the scheduling of more recent films from Hollywood, the three major networks were faced with the question of how best to present increasingly risque material without offending the mainstream tastes of their audiences.
 Up until 1970, censors would simply bleep salty dialogue or edit shots, trusting that such excisions would not detract from a film's storyline.
 In some cases, however, it became necessary to remove so much of a film that additional scenes had to be written and produced by a network and then inserted into the movie so that its telecast not only filled a 2-hour time slot but also made sense to viewers.
 NBC, for example, had contracted with Universal to run the R-rated Three into Two Won't Go (1969) during the fall of 1970.
-Questionable scenes from this British-made thriller were either severely chopped or completely eliminated and replaced with 17 minutes of new footage produced in a Hollywood studio and featuring actors who had not appeared in the original conception.
+Questionable scenes from this British-made thriller were either severely chopped or eliminated and replaced with 17 minutes of new footage produced in a Hollywood studio and featuring actors who had not appeared in the original conception.
 As a result of such practices, the networks were "beginning to smart under the criticisms of their cutting and re-shaping" of additional films such as Secret Ceremony (1968) and The Night of the Following Day (1968).
 This was a consequence of the displacement impact of broadcast television.
 Motion picture studios, having withstood the long decline of theater-attendance by families (who presumably preferred to stay home and watch TV), had increasingly re-crafted their product during the 1960s to appeal to a smaller, more mature (adult) audience in both theme and presentation.
 Consequently, some films became essentially impossible to re-cut or revise into family broadcast-ready entertainment.
 Recognizing this, NBC soon abandoned these attempts at the bowdlerization and/or alteration of a theatrical film's content.
 But at the same time, it became apparent to all three networks that if some movies could not be successfully repackaged for family viewing, then perhaps a stronger emphasis should be focused on producing more films specifically for television.
 As a result, this hybrid genre began to exert a larger presence on American home screens.